sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

   class="img-fluid"
   caption="95% Wilson score confidence intervals for the point estimates of GSM8K accuracy, $p^{8K}_{m}$ (red), and range of accuracies achieved on the 50 GSM-Symbolic datasets, $p^{Symb}_{m}$ (blue).
   The latter ranges are not explicitly reported; we approximate them from the histograms in Figure 1 of Mirzadeh et al. (2024) <d-cite key='mirzadeh2024gsm'></d-cite>, as well as Figures 10 and 12 from the Appendix of the paper.
-  We only show the subset of the models for which such histograms are available in the paper."
+  Since such histograms are not available for all models, we only show the subset of the models for which they are."
 %}

 Note that our confidence intervals tend to be wider than the implied ranges in the figures in the paper, i.e. under the i.i.d.
 Bernoulli assumption, the expected variation is actually **larger** than what is observed.